Why every business should offer floating holidays

 Do you work in an industry that doesn’t stop for the holidays?
 Does someone need to be on-call at all times?
 Offering more flexibility around holidays can help you meet business demands while maintaining employee satisfaction.

-Floating holidays allow employees to take the holidays that they want off, while working others.
-This means you may not have to close the office on holidays that may not hold as much significance to certain members of your staff.
-You can spread out the absences and give your employees more control over their time off.
+Floating holidays allow employees to take the holidays they want off while working others.
+This means you may not have to close the office on holidays, which may not hold as much significance to specific staff members.
+You can spread the absences and give your employees more control over their time off.

 You’ll likely still want to provide a paid holiday schedule with the major days off and give employees working on company holidays proper holiday pay.
-However, you can cut the list down.
-Replace some less celebrated holidays with floating holidays rather than full office closures.
+However, you can reduce the list by replacing some less celebrated holidays with floating holidays rather than full office closures.

 Attracting talent